edgedb/easy-edgedb/README.md

 One other operator is `++`, which does concatenation (putting two things next to each other) instead of adding.

-Let's also change the `Vampire` type to link it to `MinorVampire` from that side too.
+Let's also change the `Vampire` type to link it to `MinorVampire` from that side instead.
 You'll remember that Count Dracula is the only real vampire, while the others are of type `MinorVampire`.
 That means we need a `MULTI LINK`:

 ```
 type Vampire extending Person {